A topic from the subject of Biochemistry in Chemistry.

 Objective:

-To demonstrate the process of cellular respiration and measure the production of adenosine triphosphate (ATP).
+To demonstrate the process of cellular respiration and measure the production of adenosine triphosphate (ATP) using the change in methylene blue color as an indicator of oxygen consumption.

 Materials: